-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-- Type of cancer suspected
+The type of cancer suspected

-- Signs and symptoms
+Your signs and symptoms

 In addition to a physical examination, the following tests may be used to diagnose kidney cancer:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 This is usually performed as an outpatient procedure using local anesthesia by an interventional radiologist.
 Anesthesia is medicine that blocks the awareness of pain.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist.
-Then the pathologist writes a pathology report (laboratory test results) that becomes a permanent part of the person’s medical record.
+A pathologist then analyzes the sample(s) and writes a pathology report describing the results.
+This report becomes a permanent part of the person’s medical record.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can be used to measure the tumor’s size.
 A special dye called gadolinium is given before the scan to create a clearer picture.
 This dye is injected into a patient’s vein.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
+After diagnostic tests are done, your doctor will review all of the results with you.
+If the diagnosis is cancer, these results also help the doctor describe the cancer.
+This is called staging.